BIRSBiointegration/whitePaper/manuscript.md

 #### Cross-validation between studies

-Our hackathons have emphasized on the need to access external studies for methods assessment and validation, where either ground truth would be known as a silver standard, or high-quality data are available through controlled experiments as gold standard (Figure {@fig:benchmark}A).
-To take advantage of all data and technologies available, cross-study validation could also extend to cross-platform, to assess whether if relationships discovered in one dataset is present in other datasets, looking across single cell and bulk as was recently proposed in [@doi:10.1101/2020.03.09.984468].
+Our benchmarking hackathons have emphasized the need to access external studies for methods assessment and validation, where either ground truth would be known as a silver standard, or high-quality data are available through controlled experiments as gold standard (Figure {@fig:benchmark}A).
+To take advantage of all data and technologies available, cross-study validation could also extend to cross-platform, to assess whether relationships discovered in one dataset are present in other datasets, looking across single cell and bulk as was recently proposed in [@doi:10.1101/2020.03.09.984468].